Find Grad Schools

 Speaking: Talking to others to convey information effectively.

-In 2016, there was an estimated number of 132,500 jobs in the United States for Wind Energy Engineer.
+There were about 132,500 jobs for Wind Energy Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Wind Energy Engineer by 2026.
 The BLS estimates 9,500 yearly job openings in this field.

 undefined